 Each UAB faculty and staff member can now sign up for a Microsoft OneDrive account, which provides 1TB of cloud storage and allow file sharing.
 Individual file size limits are 2GB.
 Microsoft plans to add unlimited storage and increase file size limits to 10GB in early 2016.

-Faculty and staff can also use Microsoft Office programs including Word, Excel and PowerPoint in the cloud, as well as download those programs to their computers.
-Faculty and staff should consult with their department or school's IT support before installing Office 365 on campus computers, since a volume license for Microsoft Office is available for campus.
+Faculty and staff can also use the Microsoft Office programs including Word, Excel and PowerPoint in the cloud, as well as download those programs to their computers.
+The Office products are primarily made available for installation on the user’s personal/home system, and faculty/staff should consult with their department or school's IT support before installing any Office 365 products on their UAB system.
+Office products for installation on UAB systems should be downloaded from UAB IT’s software library.

 Photos, videos, spreadsheets and other work documents can be stored in OneDrive accounts, and users can also create, edit and share Microsoft documents within their accounts.
 Users can access files on any device, including PCs, Macs, tablets and mobile phones.